 Defending clients charged with DWI in New Jersey

 When clients in New Jersey are charged with driving while intoxicated, the consequences can be overwhelming.
 New Jersey aggressively works to keep drunk drivers off the road.
 If you are charged with a DWI in New Jersey, it is important to consult with an experienced attorney.
 Obtaining strong legal representation when facing these charges is essential.
 Our firm is known for our ability to successfully fight DWI charges across New Jersey.
-Rem Katcher Law Group is ready to explore all defenses that may lead to a favorable outcome in your DWI case.
+Attorneys Joseph P. Rem, Jr. and Tamra Katcher of the Rem Katcher Law Group are ready to explore all defenses that may lead to a favorable outcome in your DWI case.
 Contact Rem Katcher Law Group today to schedule a consultation.

 New Jersey takes driving under the influence of alcohol very seriously.
 Those who do so may face serious consequences, as law enforcement aims to hold drunk drivers accountable for their actions.
 If an individual is convicted of a first-offense DWI, they may face very strong penalties including fines, fees, surcharges, jail time, a suspended license, and community service hours.
 It is essential that anyone charged with a DWI retains the services of an experienced criminal defense attorney who can defend their future.

 Anyone convicted of a DWI knows that there are serious consequences attached to that crime.
 However, when an individual is charged with a second DWI charge, these penalties escalate.
 New Jersey is very strict about driving while intoxicated and aims to hold those that do so accountable for their actions.
 Like many other crimes, when a person already has a conviction on his or her record, another offense is only going to result in harsher penalties.